 We need to embrace an organizing approach to fight carding and the general brutality of the cops against the Afrikan community and other socially marginalized groups.

-Create neighbourhood based organizations: Each racialized, working-class neighbourhood should establish a participatory democratic organization to plan, direct, manage and coordinate the campaign to refuse cooperating with the carding regime and to push back against police violence in general.
+Create neighbourhood based organizations: Each racialized, working-class neighbourhood should establish a participatory democratic organization to plan, direct, manage and coordinate the campaign to refuse to cooperate with the carding regime and to push back against police violence in general.

 Develop Cop Watch programmes: Each neighbourhood should create a Cop Watch programme to patrol, monitor, record, film and resist the violent behaviour of the cops.
 Dating back to the days of the Black Panther Party’s cop watch patrol to today’s Cop Watch projects, it is evident that the police do not want to be observed and documented by residents.
 The Network for the Elimination of Police Violence (NEPV) has produced a guide on the dos and don’ts of filming the cops.